Bash cheat sheet

 View Files and Folders

-• -n ~ see content with line numbers
+cat~ see content of a file-n~ see content with line numbers

-• less ~ see content of a file in editor
+less~ see content of a file in editoropen~ open files in the directory

 Create and Delete Files and Folders

-• rm ~ remove file or folder
+rm~ remove file or folder-r~ remove folder recursively

 Move and Copy Files and Folders